filotimo-project/.github/profile/README.md

 - The limited Fedora flatpak remotes are removed and replaced with the much better Flathub.
 - Homebrew is preinstalled.
 This allows easy installation of terminal utilities without needing a distrobox container.
 - AppImageLauncher is preinstalled.
 This allows easy integration of AppImages with the system.
-- `kio-onedrive` is preinstalled for easy access to OneDrive cloud storage.
+- `kio-onedrive` is preinstalled for easy access to OneDrive cloud storage through Dolphin and KDE's inbuilt Online Accounts integration.
 - A variety of useful KDE utilities are preinstalled as Flatpaks.
 - Various codecs are installed, including libheif, x265, and hardware decode support for some non-free codecs.
 This allows video to simply work, which it does not on stock Fedora.
 - VA-API and libva drivers are preinstalled, allowing for hardware acceleration out-of-the-box, improving battery life.